Acorn Creek Cohousing (Formerly Wake Cohousing)

 Some basic Q&A

 What is the nature of the land?
 The site is 19 acres including a pond.
 Most of the area is currently wooded, but there will be some clearing on ~4 acres to allow for home construction.
 The remaining 15 acres will remain undeveloped due to easements and other wetland restrictions.
 The site is adjacent to a school and a large and growing community (Wendell Falls), but there are land & tree buffers between our site and both of these developments.
 The location has easy access to Raleigh (~20 minutes.)
 There are plans for a large new county park near the site, and a satellite campus of Wake Medical Center is being planned.
-In Fall 2021 a Publix will open a 3-minute drive away, as well as Treelight Square, a small shopping area that should open in early 2022.
+In Fall 2022 a Publix opened 3-minute drive away, as well as Treelight Square, a small shopping area that opened in summer 2023.

 Who are the people involved?
 See Member Profiles –